-HUD PROCEDURE FOR ESTIMATING FY 2018 MEDIAN FAMILY INCOMES
+HUD PROCEDURE FOR ESTIMATING FY 2021 MEDIAN FAMILY INCOMES

-The FY 2018 median incomes, which HUD is publishing at this time, use the median family income data (as opposed to median household income data) from the 2015 American Community Survey (ACS) and the Puerto Rico Community Survey (PRCS).
-The Consumer Price Index forecast published by the Congressional Budget Office (CBO) is used to bring the ACS and PRCS data forward from mid-2015 to the mid-point of the fiscal year, April 2018.
-These medians are calculated for each metropolitan and nonmetropolitan area using the Fair Market Rent (FMR) area definitions applied in the Section 8 Housing Choice Voucher Program.
+In estimating FY 2021 median family incomes, HUD uses the median family7 income data (as opposed to median household income data) from the 2018 American Community Survey (ACS) and the Puerto Rico Community Survey (PRCS).
+HUD uses the Consumer Price Index (CPI) forecast published by the Congressional Budget Office (CBO) to bring the ACS and PRCS data forward from mid-2018 to the mid-point of the fiscal year, April 2021.
+HUD calculates these medians for each metropolitan and nonmetropolitan area using the Fair Market Rent (FMR) area definitions applied in the Section 8 Housing Choice Voucher Program.

-As mentioned above, the FY 2018 median incomes incorporate the 2015 ACS and PRCS data into the calculation process.
-Specifically, for each metropolitan area, subarea of a metropolitan area, and non-metropolitan county, HUD determines if a statistically valid one-year ACS income estimate is available.
-If one-year data is not available, then statistically valid five-year ACS data (data collected from 2011 through 2015) is used.
+As mentioned above, the FY 2021 median family incomes incorporate the 2018 ACS and PRCS data into the calculation process.
+Specifically, for each metropolitan area, subarea of a metropolitan area (designated as a HUD Metro FMR Area (HMFA), and nonmetropolitan county, HUD determines if a statistically valid one-year ACS income estimate is available.
+If one-year data is not available, then HUD uses statistically valid five-year ACS data (data collected from 2014 through 2018).
 There are cases where statistically valid five-year ACS data is not available.
-In those cases, an average of at least two of the past three years of income estimates is used.
-If at least two years of statistically valid income data is not statistically valid the state nonmetro median is used.
+In those cases, HUD uses an average of at least two of the past three years of income estimates.
+If at least two years of median income estimates are not statistically valid, HUD uses the state nonmetro median.